grafana/agent/docs/user/configuration/server-config.md

 ## windows_certificate_filter

-The `windows_certificate_filter` configures usage of the Windows Certificate store.
-It is invalid to set cert_file, key_file, and client_ca_file when using windows_certificate_filter.
+The `windows_certificate_filter` configures the use of the Windows Certificate store.
+Set cert_file, key_file, and client_ca_file are invalid settings when using the windows_certificate_filter.

 ```yaml